-The Company had working capital of approximately \$1,841,906 as at September 30, 2016 (December 31, 2015 - \$1,135,010).
-Cash flows from operations totalled \$1,636,207 for the nine months ended September 30, 2016 (September 30, 2015 - \$150,325).
+The Company had working capital of approximately \$1,952,165 as at December 31, 2016 (December 31, 2015 - \$1,135,010).
+Working capital includes current assets less current liabilities on the Company's statement of financial position.
+Cash flows from operations totalled \$1,353,462 for the year ended December 31, 2016 (nine months ended December 31, 2015 - \$317,283).
 Cash flows from operations fluctuate based on the timing of customer payments.
-The Company used \$19,759 in investing activities in connection with property and equipment acquired during the nine months ended September 30, 2016 (September 30, 2015 - \$25,858)

-in cash acquired in reverse acquisition) and \$100,700 in financing activities (September 30, 2015 - net advances of \$234,715) relating primarily to the Company's loans outstanding.
+The Company used \$40,714 in investing activities in connection with property and equipment acquired during the year ended December 31, 2016 (nine months ended December 31, 2015 - received \$30,906, including \$54,124 in cash acquired in reverse acquisition) and \$138,047 in financing activities (nine months ended December 31, 2015 - net advances of \$146,186) relating primarily to the Company's loans outstanding.
 New debt and/or equity will be raised from time to time as required to meet the ongoing aggregate requirements of all ventures.
 If and when ventures become profitable, their positive cash flows may also be reinvested in new ventures.
 Capital will be allocated to ventures based upon management's determination of risk/reward trade-offs and regularly reviewed to adapt to changing conditions.
 Management believes that it will have sufficient capital to fund its operations for the next twelve months.